googlefonts/oxidize/text/2022-07-25-PROPOSAL-build-glyphs-in-rust.md

    * Under the hood Rust can take advantage of parallelism
    * We can avoid writing things to disk for handoff as we must with ninja

 Both options should work, and they are not exclusive.
+Used together they could give us very fast *incremental* compile.
+Incremental is out of scope for step 1.
-For step 1 the author believes Rust exposed to Python may make sense.
+For step 1 the author believes Rust exposed to Python may make sense, and will provide building blocks for future work.

-For example, we could:
+Implementation notes:

 1. Implement compilation of individual variable glyphs  from {glif files for glyph} in Rust
    * Optionally introducing an intermediary abstraction, with an eye to eventually compiling directly from glyphs instead converting glyphs to UFO first